10 Top Tips for Designing a Cartoon Character for 2D Animation

 About the Author

 Nona Blackman is a photographer and writer.
-She began her freelance copywriting career with Envato in 2017.
-Since then she has written over 400 articles for the Envato Tuts+ Design & Illustration, Photography & Video, Design, Code, Music & Audio, 3D & Motion Graphics, Business and Computer Skills sections, as well as the Envato Blog and the Envato Medium account.
+She began her freelance copywriting with Envato in 2017.
+Since then she has written over 400 articles for the Envato Tuts+ Design & Illustration, Photography & Video, Web Design, Code, Music & Audio, 3D & Motion Graphics, and Skills sections, as well as the Envato Blog and the Envato Medium account.

 Share Your Craft on the Envato Forums